Biogen: Pipeline

 Biogen also has several development agreements in place with Ionis Pharmaceuticals to collaborate to leverage antisense technology in advancing the treatment of neurological disorders.

-In February 2012, Biogen formalized a joint venture with Samsung, creating Samsung Bioepis.
-This joint venture brings Biogen's expertise and capabilities in protein engineering, cell line development, and recombinant biologics manufacturing to position the joint venture so Biogen can participate in the emerging market for biosimilars.
+In February 2012, Biogen formed a joint venture with Samsung, Samsung Bioepis.
+Samsung acquired Biogen's interest in the venture in January 2022 for up to $2.3 billion.

-In early 2014, Biogen entered into an agreement with Eisai, Inc., to jointly develop and commercialize two of their candidates for Alzheimer's disease, which have the potential to reduce Aβ plaques that form in the brains of patients, as well as to slow the formation of new plaques, potentially improving symptoms and suppressing disease progression.
+In early 2014, Biogen entered into an agreement with Eisai to jointly develop and commercialize two of their candidates for Alzheimer's disease, which have the potential to reduce Aβ plaques that form in the brains of patients, as well as to slow the formation of new plaques, potentially improving symptoms and suppressing disease progression.

 Biogen also has since 2015 an agreement with AGTC to develop gene therapy for several genetic diseases, including X-linked retinoschisis (XLRS) and X-linked Retinitis pigmentosa (XLRP) ophthalmologic diseases.
-To this aim, Biogen paid AGTC $124 million, including an equity investment of $30 million, and up to 1,1 billion in future milestones.
+Biogen paid AGTC $124 million, including an equity investment of $30 million, and offered up to $1.1 billion in future milestone payments.